Thursday, June 13, 2024

 Well Queen was one of the biggest bands in the world, so why not have a band named King try their hand at success?
 This was said band's one and only hit which was a massive hit in their native UK as well as it being a decent hit here in Australia likely due to the novelty of Freddie and company having competition in the realms of royalty in the music world.
 Sadly, this would be King's one and only hit as they called it quits the following year.

-This is the final new entry on this list given how everything after this was pulled from shelves for whatever reason back in the day, here we have the lead single from the Eurhythmics’ album Savage which continues to be polarising to this day due to how out of place if feels from their discography.
+This is one of the last new entries on this list given how everything after this was pulled from shelves for whatever reason back in the day, here we have the lead single from the Eurhythmics’ album Savage which continues to be polarising to this day due to how out of place if feels from their discography.
 Also, the less said about Annie's image makeover she underwent on the album cycle the better.

 14 Weeks